Frequently Asked Questions

 Grounds for requesting excuse - (Question #14)

 If one of the following categories applies to you and you wish to be excused for that reason, fill in completely the circle for your category at question 14 on the form:

-Please note that although there are ten bubbles to choose from on the form, only the first two apply to this question and the rest should be disregarded.
+Please note that although there are ten bubbles to choose from on the form, only the first three apply to this question and the rest should be disregarded.

 Signature - (Question #16)